 We can group up multiple similar users and assign RADIUS attributes to all of them at once.
 First of all, create a new group:

-In this case an IP address from pool1 will be assigned to the user upon authentication - make sure pool1 is created on NAS device.
+In this case, an IP address from pool1 will be assigned to the user upon authentication - make sure pool1 is created on the NAS device.

-User Manager supports time based authentication token addition to user's password field that is regenerated every 30 seconds.
+User Manager supports time-based authentication token addition to the user's password field that is regenerated every 30 seconds.

-OTP depends on clock, so make sure time settings are configured correctly.
+OTP depends on the clock, so make sure time settings are configured correctly.

 TOTP works by having a shared secret on the supplicant (client) and the authentication server (User Manager).
 To configure TOTP on RouterOS, simply set the otp-secret for the user.
 For example:

-To calculate TOTP token on supplicant side, many widely available applications can be used, for example, Google Authenticator or https://totp.app/.
-Adding mysecret to TOTP token generator will provide a new unique 6 digit code that must be added to the users password.
+To calculate the TOTP token on the supplicant side, many widely available applications can be used, for example, Google Authenticator or https://totp.app/.
+Adding mysecret to the TOTP token generator will provide a new unique 6-digit code that must be added to the user password.